Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 Headlands sits on more than two miles of undeveloped Lake Michigan shoreline just west of Mackinaw City, right where the Straits of Mackinac open into the lake.
 What makes it special is what isn’t there: no development, no light pollution, and a county commitment to keep it that way in perpetuity.
 The result is a genuinely black sky where the Milky Way reads clearly in summer.

-It earned its DarkSky International certification in May 2011, when it was only the 6th such park in the country — a designation that takes a rigorous application and a permanent lighting commitment from Emmet County.
-That’s the difference between a spot that happens to be dark and one that’s protected to stay that way.
+It earned its DarkSky International certification in 2011, becoming one of the first ten International Dark Sky Parks in the world — a designation that requires a rigorous application and a permanent lighting commitment from the Emmet County Board of Commissioners.
+That’s the difference between a spot that happens to be dark and one that’s protected to stay dark forever.

 Night sky over the Lake Michigan shoreline at Headlands International Dark Sky Park